-Temple’s state-of-the-art diagnostics and advanced treatments help patients with heart rhythm abnormalities (arrhythmias) manage their condition and improve quality of life.
+Temple’s state-of-the-art diagnostics and advanced treatments help patients with arrhythmia (irregular heartbeat) manage their condition and improve quality of life.
 Our electrophysiologists and cardiovascular surgeons are skilled in a range of procedures to treat complex arrhythmias that might otherwise have serious consequences.

 An Experienced Team

 Ready for an Appointment?

 To schedule an appointment with an arrhythmia specialist, request an appointment online or call 800-TEMPLE-MED.